 A camera is inserted through one or two small incisions to guide the release.
 This may allow for a faster return to activity with less palm tenderness.

-Both techniques achieve the same goal.
-Your surgeon will recommend the best approach for your situation.
+Both techniques achieve the same goal — your surgeon will recommend the best approach for your situation.

-Day of Surgery
+Day of surgery

-Go home same day, keep hand elevated
+Go home the same day; keep the hand elevated

 Weeks 1–2